 Looking at other organizational principles for us humans to follow, except the one about the need of structure leading to the line hierarchy, we also need to follow the organizational principle for trust and sympathy, when we are setting up our line hierarchy.
 This means most of all the organizational principle of 15 persons as the maximum size in the line hierarchy.
 If the number 15 is only slightly reduced to fit also the capacity of a second line manager and above, this means that for second line managers having first line managers under themselves, we will also achieve Dunbar’s number of 150, making the people of group of groups feel united (10 groups, gives 1+ 10*15 = 151 people).
 The relationship between the human capability limitations of 15 and 150, is most probably stronger than we so far have been able to prove.

-Now it is time to change the focus to our product.
+Now it is time to change the focus to our product, which we have just touch earlier.
 Originating from the organizational purpose of the organization, besides the context, it is of course important to also consider also the following for the products that are developed; safety criticality, security level, organization size, product size (a big system is normally backend heavy, as well as we have low uncertainty in what product we are going to do), life-cycle, modular platform or not, to be sure what to deliver or not, and the time to market aspect, since they all effect the way of working.
 Even if every initiative is unique, we can from the organizational purpose, leading to the initiatives we have in the road map, understand what we need to require on our way of working.

 To be able to achieve also structure and order for our products, we need documented information and requirements traceability.
 To accomplish that, we in turn need a proper systems design, as well as proper systems test for big systems.
 If we have safety critical systems, or systems that need security, or require a platform, then we always need to be highly structured and ordered, which means a systems design and requirements traceability also for smaller systems.
 Safety, security and platform, specifically requires system test specifications for the whole system, the subsystems, and even the sub-subsystems, all which are the results from the systems design(s), which make an agile at scale approach with emergent architecture/design also on the whole more than inappropriate, of at least the above-mentioned reasons.